 Do Not Admit Fault

 It is critical to never admit fault, even if you think you may be responsible for the accident.
 Depending on the jurisdiction and specifics of the situation, there are potential legal liabilities that can come into play.
 Even if you are sure of your role in causing the accident, it is important to exercise caution and not make any admissions of guilt or liability to any party.
 Additionally, try not to discuss the details of the accident or your role in it with anyone at the scene other than law enforcement.
 It is best to speak with an attorney before making any admissions or statements that could later be used against you.
+If you live in Florida we recommend this Florida car accident attorney.

 Don’t Fully Trust An Insurance Company